Barskoon: History

 Its prominent location made Barskoon an important trading post in the Middle Ages.
 A route of the ancient Silk Road passed through here, passing over the 4284 m Bedel Pass into China.
 There are ruins of an ancient caravanserai in Barskoon, providing testament to the times when caravan routes dispersed from here China and India in the East and South.
 After the end of the Mongol Empire and the gradual decline of the Silk Road after the 1400s, the town began to lose prominence.

 The modern town began as a Russian military post after the Russian conquest of Central Asia.
 During the 1916 uprising of the Kyrgyz against colonial rule known today as Urkun, large numbers of Kyrgyz attempted to flee through the Barskoon valley into China, and many perished at Bedel and Seok Pass.
 The name of Seok Pass ("Bone Pass") stems from this incident.

 After the establishment of the Soviet Union, the ancient trade road became important for frontier defense against China.
 The border crossing at Bedel Pass was closed, and a new road, present-day A364, was built over Barskoon and Seok Pass towards Kara-Say, then east towards Ak-Shyyrak and Engilchek.

 In 1997, the Kumtor Gold Mine was opened, and the road through the Barskoon valley became the main access road of the mine.
 In the spring of 1998, a lorry carrying cyanide used in the gold refining process was involved in an accident - leaving the road and crashing into a stream.
 The resulting pollution temporarily decimating the tourist industry around Lake Issyk Kul as many tourists cancelled their planned holidays.

 Population

 Etymology

 The name appears as variants in medieval sources.
-The first mentioning is in the 9th-century Book of Roads and Kingdoms by 9th-century geographer Ibn Khordadbeh.
-The etymology of the name is not clear.
-Popular folk etymologies link it to the snow leopard, called ilbirs in Kyrgyz and bars in many Turkic languages.
-Another etymology is brought forward by C. E. Bosworth, who mentioned that it was "so named because in ancient times, one of the rulers of Persia had settled in Turkestan and become a ruler there.
-He was called Pārsi-khwān that is, one who is literate in Persian, and this became contracted to Barskhan."
+The first mentioning is in the 9th-century Book of Roads and Kingdoms by 9th-century Persian geographer Ibn Khordadbeh.

+According to his testament Pand nāma, Sabuktigin was from the tribe (or place) of Barskhan and according to C. E. Bosworth’s summary from preface of the book, the tribe was “so named because in ancient times, one of the rulers of Persia had settled in Turkestan and become a ruler there.
+He was called Pārsi-khwān (پارسیخوان) that is, one who is literate in Persian, and this became contracted to Barskhan.
+Popular folk etymologies link it to the snow leopard, called ilbirs in Kyrgyz and bars in many Turkic languages."